nothke/shakedown-docs/modding.md

 - `suncube` is used for pointing the sun towards its -Z axis (opposite from blue arrow blender gizmo) that car uses for shadowing itself.
 If none is found, the game will point the sun top-down.

 #### Tips
+* LOOK AT THE CONSOLE!
+When the game starts, it loads the track and car files.
+Any import error will output both in the console and in the `log.txt` file.
+You can alt-tab to the console during gameplay.
+It's much easier to spot errors in the console because it will shine bright red.
+But in case of a crash check `log.txt` first (before complaining :P)
 * Prefer using box colldiers for small objects that don't need precise collision.
-In Monty stage those are for example chairs and tables, as mesh colliders would be too dense and unnecessarily slow down the game.
+In Monty stage those are for example chairs and tables in the town, as mesh colliders would be too dense and unnecessarily slow down the game.
+* Exporting .png images with alpha in Photoshop will by default treat alpha as transparency.
+To export alpha properly as a separate channel without ruining RGB channels, use the [SuperPNG extension](http://www.fnordware.com/superpng/).
+My personal preference for textures is png, but format itself ultimately doesn't matter if you export gltf/glb with jpeg setting on.

+### Splat Material

+A special splat shader which uses the second vertex color layer can be used for [splatting](https://en.wikipedia.org/wiki/Texture_splatting), i.e. blending between 4 different textures.
+Materials that use splat must contain the `splat:SPLATNAME` tag where `SPLATNAME` is your custom identifier.

+Since Blender's gltf exporter cannot out-of-the-box export references to 4 textures in a single material, there needs to exist a proxy object that will "tell" the game which textures to use for which channel for a particular splat material.
+This source object needs to be named in the form of `splatsrc:SPLATNAME`, where `SPLATNAME` is the same identifier you used in the splat material.

+The splat source object now should have up to 4 materials with textures assigned to the albedo.
+Each of these materials must contain channel tags:
+- `ch:0` is the base, or pure black vertex color will render this texture,
+- `ch:r` added by the red vertex color,
+- `ch:g` added to green vertex color, and
+- `ch:b` added to blue vertex color.

+Each of the added textures (R, G & B) provided must also have an alpha.
+The alpha is used as a heightmap.
+It is VERY IMPORTANT to connect the alpha output of the texture in the shader to alpha of the BSDF, otherwise gltf won't export the alpha channel and you won't see any blending.

+Using a `SPLATNAME` (custom identifier) allows you to have multiple different splat materials, for example one for the road, one for terrain.

+Surfaces for splat materials are blended by vertex color.
+All properties are linearily interpolated.
+Right now the surface properties are hardcorded.